On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Bowditch boundaries of relatively hyperbolic right-angled Coxeter groups

 \begin{defn} Let $\Gamma$ be a simplicial graph.
 A pair of non-adjacent vertices $\{a, b\}$ in $\Gamma$ is called a \emph{cut pair} if $\{a, b\}$ separates $\Gamma$.
 An induced subgraph $\Gamma_1$ of $\Gamma$ is a \emph{complete subgraph suspension} if $\Gamma_1$ is a suspension of a complete subgraph $\sigma$ of $\Gamma$.
 If $\sigma$ is a single vertex, then $\Gamma_1$ is a \emph{vertex suspension}.

 An induced subgraph $\Gamma_1$ of $\Gamma$ is \emph{separating} if $\Gamma_1$ separates $\Gamma$.
-By this way, we can also consider a cut pair as a separating complete subgraph suspension which is a suspension of the empty graph. \end{defn}
+Thus, we may also consider a cut pair as a separating complete subgraph suspension which is a suspension of the empty graph. \end{defn}

-We will need the following lemma in order to visualize cut points in the Bowditch boundary of a relatively hyperbolic right-angled Coxeter group.
+We will need the following lemma to visualize cut points in the Bowditch boundary of a relatively hyperbolic right-angled Coxeter group.

 \begin{lem} Let $\Gamma$ be a simplicial graph and $\JJ$ a collection of induced proper subgraphs of $\Gamma$.
 Assume that the right-angled Coxeter group $G_\Gamma$ is one-ended, hyperbolic relative to the collection $\PP=\set{G_J}{J\in\JJ}$, and suppose each subgroup in $\PP$ is one-ended.
 Let $J_0$ be an element in $\JJ$ such that some induced subgraph of $J_0$ separates the graph $\Gamma$.
 Then we can write $\Gamma=\Gamma_1\cup \Gamma_2$ such that the following conditions hold: \begin{enumerate} \item $\Gamma_1$, $\Gamma_2$ are both proper induced subgraphs of $\Gamma$; \item $\Gamma_1\cap\Gamma_2$ is an induced subgraph of $J_0$. \item For each $J$ in $\JJ$, $J$ lies completely inside either $\Gamma_1$ or $\Gamma_2$ \end{enumerate} \end{lem}